Lotoria lotoria

 Lotoria lotoria, common name the black-spotted snail or washing bath triton, is a species of predatory sea snail, a tropical marine gastropod mollusc in the family Cymatiidae.
 This species was previously known as Cymatium lotorium.

 Fossil records

 Fossils from this family date back to the Eocene (age range: from 55.8 to 0.012 million years ago).

 Description

 Shells of Lotoria lotoria can reach a size of 90–160 mm.

+The shell is somewhat fusiformly turreted, thick, solid, distorted at the lower part, with four or five varices.
+The spire is rude and rather obtuse.
+The whorls are angulated at the upper part, obsoletely depressly ribbed with the ribs crenulated.
+The shell is reddish yellow, ornamented above the aperture and upon the varices between the ribs with blackish brown.
+The columella is more or less obsoletely plaited.
+The outer lip is denticulated.
+The siphonal canal is short and broad.